AstraXR/Virtual_Museum_of_STEM_and_Art/README.md

 [ ] Curate and organize the collected artworks for display within the virtual museum.
 **4/6 - Art Submission deadline**

-**3/22 - 3/29: Design and create the 3D virtual museum environment using Unreal Engine**
+**3/22 - 3/29: Design and create the 3D virtual museum environment using Unity**
 [ ] Develop thematic sections and layout for showcasing STEM art exhibits.
 [ ] Implement interactive elements for each exhibit, such as interactive displays, audiovisual presentations, and informational panels.
 [ ] Test and iterate on the interactivity to ensure a compelling and informative experience for visitors.